 Audio production studios provide disc and tape recording services, as well as a campus public address system.
 A graphics production staff is also available in the Center for the creation and reproduction of visual and photographic instructional materials.
-Through the facilities of CSC-TV a television production studio is also available.
+Through the facilities of CSC-TV, a television production studio is also available.
 A campus-wide six-channel distribution system allows for convenient playback of video tape or distribution of locally originated live telecasts.

 Educational Planning Service-Consultant services for school districts and educational institutions are provided through the Educational Planning Service, which is organized to utilize the experience and specialized knowledge of the entire Colorado State College faculty.
 Services to schools and colleges include curriculum planning, administration and organization problems, planning educational facilities and planning for higher education.
-The Educational Planning Service is a selfsupporting non-profit activity with the fees for services set on a cost basis.
+The Educational Planning Service is a self-supporting non-profit activity with the fees for services set on a cost basis.

-Bureau of Educational Research-Consultative services are provided to the college, individual faculty members, doctoral students, public schools and other educational organizations.
+Bureau of Research-Consultative services are provided to the college, individual faculty members, doctoral students, public schools and other educational organizations.
 Services include aid in preparing statistical designs, drafting of research proposals, seeking out sources of research funds and grants, dissemination of research reports, and aid in other phases of research and development.
 College and public school organizations are assisted in planning test programs, large scale research projects, innovative projects, and program evaluation.
-Computer and Data Processing Center-The Computer and Data Processing Center is a service arm of Colorado State College.
-It supports both administrative data processing and academic automatic data processing programs at all levels of the institution.
-The facilities are available to all faculty, staff, and students of the College.
-Members of the Center staff provide consulting service and assistance to all users.